LindemannRock/craft-icon-manager/README.md

 - **Small**: 32x32 pixels
 - **Medium**: 48x48 pixels (default)
 - **Large**: 64x64 pixels

+Note: Font-based icons (Material Icons, Font Awesome, Web Fonts) are rendered 10px smaller than SVG icons for visual balance, as they typically have less padding in their bounding boxes.

 ### Show Labels
 When enabled, displays icon names below icons in the picker and field preview.